Acting U.S. Navy secretary offers to resign over handling of coronavirus-hit carrier

-WASHINGTON (Reuters) - Acting U.S. Navy Secretary Thomas Modly has offered his resignation following criticism of his handling of a crisis involving the captain of a coronavirus-stricken aircraft carrier, two U.S. officials and a congressional aide told Reuters on Tuesday.
+WASHINGTON (Reuters) - Acting U.S. Navy Secretary Thomas Modly has offered his resignation following criticism of his handling of a crisis involving the captain of a coronavirus-stricken aircraft carrier, two U.S. officials and a congressional aide told Reuters on Tuesday, speaking on condition of anonymity.

 It was unclear whether Defense Secretary Mark Esper accepted Modly’s resignation offer.
 Democrats in Congress had called for his removal, citing a loss of confidence.